fabiomercorio/fabiomercorio.github.io/index.md

 #### Research team AI@CRISP-UNIMIB
 _"If you want to go fast go alone.
 If you want to go far go together"_.
 Proud to work with brilliant phd students and researchers of our team
 - [Lorenzo Malandri](https://www.linkedin.com/in/lorenzo-malandri-749bb652/), Reseacher in AI and Computational Linguistics, Dept of Statistics and Quantitative Methods
+- [Navid Nobani](https://www.linkedin.com/in/navidnobani/), Researcher on XAI, Dept of Statistics and Quantitative Methods at Unimib
 - [Francesco Trentini](https://www.unimib.it/francesco-trentini), PostDoc in Economics at Unimib
-- [Navid Nobani](https://www.linkedin.com/in/navidnobani/), Industrial PhD Student in XAI (Digital Attitude), Dept of Informatics at Unimib
-- [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PhD Student, Dept of Informatics at Unimib
+- [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
 - [Anna Giabelli](https://www.linkedin.com/in/anna-giabelli-42985718b/), PhD Student, Dept of Informatics at Unimib
 - [Alessandro Castelnovo](https://www.linkedin.com/in/alessandro-castelnovo-66421399/), Industrial PhD Student in XAI for Finance (Intesa San Paolo), Dept of Informatics at Unimib
 - [Filippo Pallucchini](https://www.linkedin.com/in/filippo-pallucchini-5322b7103/), PhD Student in Big Data Analytics for Business